 • A cost analysis of supply and demand technologies available for use in China performed in cooperation with the former State Electricity Reform Commission.

 • A study of the benefits and costs of a rivers conservation scenario in China, conducted for International Rivers in Beijing.

 • A detailed methodology for modeling the Chinese power sector.

 Entri experts maintain working relationships with Chinese energy and climate leaders to explain China to the world and the United States to China.
 Our current projects in China include:

-• Supporting ERI in training activities for provincial policy-makers and officials on energy efficiency
+• Advising provincial policy-makers and officials on "what works" in energy efficiency policy

 • Modeling grid-related emissions and costs of electric vehicles

 • Updating our econometric-engineering model of China's new generation of power generation technologies.